openshift-labs/lab-build-an-operator/README.md

 ### Deploying on Red Hat Product Demo System

-The workshop is found in the catalog under the *Workshops* folder and is named *OCP4 Workshop - Build an Operator*.
+The workshop is found in the catalog under the *Workshops* folder and is named:

+**OCP4 Workshop - Build an Operator**

 Once the cluster is deployed, follow the directions in the next section to begin the workshop itself.